openapi-processor/openapi-processor-spring/docs/processor/index.md

                     type: string
 ```

-Running the generatr on that open api yaml will create the following java interface:
+Running the processor on that open api yaml will create the following java interface:

 ```java
     package com.github.hauner.openapi.api;